 - Program availability (determined by the student's IEP) at the requested school center. - Ability of parent to provide transportation for their child to and from the school of choice if the scholarship is awarded.
-(Transportation is the responsibility of the parent.) - Parent should also complete a District Request for Student Transfer form to state the use of McKay Scholarship within the Santa Rosa County School system. - Document on the form the approval of the McKay Intent as well as alternate school choice. - Verification of ESE program will be done by ESE Admin as well as affiliated program facilitator to determine appropriate services and/or supports in requested school. - Verification submitted to designated Level Director for final approval of public school.
+(Transportation is the responsibility of the parent.) - Parent should also complete a District Request for Student Transfer form to state the use of McKay Scholarship within the Santa Rosa County School system - Document on the form the approval of the McKay Intent as well as alternate school choice - Verification of ESE program will be done by ESE Admin as well as affiliated program facilitator to determine appropriate services and/or supports in requested school - Verification submitted to designated Level Director for final approval of public school within the school district, receive a scholarship to transport the student to a public school in another school district, or receive a scholarship for the student to attend a private school.
+For purposes of the program an incident includes battery, harassment, hazing, bullying, kidnapping, physical attack, robbery, sexual offense, assault, threat, intimidation, or fighting at school.
+Beginning with the 2018-2019 school year, contingent upon funds, scholarships are awarded on a first-come, first-served basis.